LukeShortCloud/rootpages/src/windows/security.rst

 For users who often need to use the Administrator account, it may be desired to disable UAC entirely.

-Windows 10 and 11:
+-  Windows 11 and 10

--  Control Panel > User Accounts > User Accounts > Change User Account Control settings > Never notify
+   -  Control Panel (Control Panel) > User Accounts > User Accounts > Change User Account Control settings > Never notify

 History
 -------